 The organization develops a system for evaluating the employee’s work performance and progress toward competitive employment.

 VOC 11: Case Closing and Aftercare

-The organization works with persons served and family members or natural supports, when appropriate, to plan for case closing and, when possible, to develop aftercare plans.
+The organization works with the individual and their family members or natural supports, when appropriate, to plan for case closing and, when possible, to develop aftercare plans.